 Article Translations: (Spanish)

-For centuries, epidemics of smallpox — an infection caused by the variola virus — affected people all over the globe, and the disease was often serious.
+Smallpox is an infection caused by the variola virus.
+For centuries, epidemics affected people all over the globe, and the disease was often serious.
 But in 1796, British doctor Edward Jenner discovered a way to protect people from getting smallpox, which led to the development of the first smallpox vaccine.

 The vaccine worked so well that the United States stopped vaccinating the general population against smallpox in 1972 because the disease was no longer a threat (the last U.S. case of smallpox was in 1949).

 The world's last known case of smallpox was reported in Africa in 1977.
 In 1980, the World Health Organization (WHO) announced that smallpox was wiped out — the first (and only) time in history that an infectious disease was declared eliminated from the planet.

 Although smallpox infection was wiped out many years ago, samples of the variola virus that causes smallpox were saved in laboratories.
 Some people have expressed concern that terrorists could try to get access to these stored virus samples with the aim of spreading smallpox infection.